347035

 • Pharmacists will respond to all rapid responses in their assigned area

-• Timely response to emergency or disaster management process
+• Timely response to an emergency or disaster management process

 • Support rapid sequence intubation and conscious sedation

-• Represent the Pharmacy Department on committees, task forces, workgroups and unit-based councils that make decisions concerning medication use or engage in improvement initiatives which support patient-focused care
+• Represent the Pharmacy Department on committees, task forces, workgroups, and unit-based councils that make decisions concerning medication use or engage in improvement initiatives that support patient-focused care

 • Lead and support medication use related to achieving outcomes around quality measures (national patient safety goals, core measures, value-based purchasing)